THE SCIENCE OF MAKING BREAD

 WETTER DOUGH -The method for making this bread is to use more water.
 Using more water allows the gluten to form naturally without kneading the dough.

-LONGER FERMENTATION -Less yeast will slow the dough down less yeast and allow the dough to rise for twelve hours.
-The slow rise improves the taste, but also makes it much easier to make.
-The bread dough can be made in the evening and baked the following day at a convenient time.
+LONGER FERMENTATION – Chilling the dough or using less yeast will slow down the fermentation and allow the dough to rise for twelve hours.
+The slow rise improves the taste and eliminates the step of kneading the dough, so it’s easier.
+The dough can be made in the evening and baked the following day at a convenient time.
 We make up a batch of dough in just a short time with very little work.
 The next morning it is ready to shape and bake.